It Started with a Kiss (film): Production

 A scene in the movie recreated a well-known sequence from the 1938 film Bringing Up Baby, when Joe must walk in step behind Maggie to hide her torn dress.

-The car, Lincoln Futura, used in the film – of which there was only one – was later customized by George Barris and served as the Batmobile for the 1960s TV series Batman.
+The car used in the film, the Lincoln Futura, was later customized by George Barris to serve as the Batmobile for the 1960s TV series Batman.

 Reception

 Box office

 According to MGM records the film earned $2,750,000 in the US and Canada and $1.9 million elsewhere, resulting in a profit of $582,000.